WARDEN Explained

 ) to the parent

-means that objects not included in modify_item
+latest update of WARDEN, objects not included in

-stored in the relevant input list but they will be available for
+will be stored in the relevant input list and

 add_reactevt(name_evt = "event_1", input = {

-modify_item_seq(list(a = 1, b = z + 1, z = z)) #this will work, because z is available locally while this specific event reaction is taking place, and we are actually saving it as well so it's also available in future events (by setting z = z)
+modify_item_seq(list(a = 1, b = z + 1, z = z)) #this will work, because z is available

 }